RNDMBG/Sound-To-Haptics/README.md

 - Android device with a supported haptic actuator.
 - Android version that supports haptic-enabled OGG playback (preferably Android 11 and up).

-Compatibility depends on the manufacturer, I haven't been able to test every single device in this upcoming list, but from what I know these devices should work.
+Compatibility depends on the manufacturer, not all of the devices written down on the list below have been tested, but from what is known, these devices should work.
 The list bellow is carefully edited everyday to ensure it stays up-to-date.

 # Supported Haptic-Enabled Devices